thriveweb/passion-family-dental/content/services/dental-hygiene.md

       problems, and ensures a healthy mouth and smile.
     title: Daily Care
 meta:
+  description: >-
+    A good dental care plan will help you beat cavities and gum disease and support all round dental and oral hygiene.
+Call us today on (07) 3465 1199
   title: Dental Hygiene | Passion Family Dental North Lakes
 ---